 However, older people with a fever are more likely to have a serious bacterial infection than are younger adults with a fever.
 As in younger adults, the cause is commonly a respiratory or urinary tract infection.
 Skin and soft-tissue infections are also common causes in older people.
 Older people are more likely to have serious manifestations of respiratory viral infections such as influenza Influenza (Flu) Influenza (flu) is a viral infection of the lungs and airways with one of the influenza viruses.
-It causes a fever, runny nose, sore throat, cough, headache, muscle aches (myalgias), and a general... read more and COVID-19 COVID-19 COVID-19 is an acute respiratory illness that can be severe and is caused by a newly identified coronavirus officially named SARS-CoV-2.
+It causes a fever, runny nose, sore throat, cough, headache, muscle aches (myalgias), and a general... read more and COVID-19 COVID-19 COVID-19 is an acute respiratory illness that can be severe and is caused by the coronavirus named SARS-CoV-2.
 Symptoms of COVID-19 vary significantly.
 Two types of tests can be used to diagnose... read more , and respiratory syncytial virus Respiratory Syncytial Virus (RSV) Infection and Human Metapneumovirus Infection Respiratory syncytial virus infection and human metapneumovirus infection cause upper and sometimes lower respiratory tract infections.
 Respiratory syncytial virus is a very common cause of... read more (RSV).

 Most fevers in healthy people are caused by a respiratory or gastrointestinal infection due to a virus.

 If people with a fever have any warning signs Warning signs Fever is an elevated body temperature.
 Temperature is considered elevated when it is higher than 100.4° F (38° C) as measured by an oral thermometer or higher than 100.8° F (38.2° C) as measured... read more , they should see a doctor right away.

 Doctors can usually identify an infection based on a brief medical history, a physical examination, and occasionally a few simple tests, and then doctors use these results, particularly symptoms, to determine which other tests are needed.